 Next time you have a multiple tasks to do, focus on completing one before moving on to the next.

-When you break that bad habit the quality of your work will improve and you’ll be able to check things off instead of only having half finished projects.
+When you break that bad habit the quality of your work will improve and you’ll be able to check things off and feel really good about yourself instead of only having half finished projects.

 11. Living in the Past